pivotal-cf/cf-rabbitmq-release/docs/network/managing.md

 # Deploying and Managing the RabbitMQ service

-The Pivotal Cloud Foundry installer will install zero or one RabbitMQ clusters of largely any size.
+The Cloud Foundry release will install zero or one RabbitMQ clusters of largely any size.
 The installation has a load balancer (`haproxy`) which spreads connections on all of the default ports for all of the shipped plugins across all the machines within the cluster.